zackJKnight/Lineup.Coach/README.md

 - [ ] How about counting the number of preferred positions and determining which will get filled first/neglected?

 - [x] Rounds: looping the player list in random order the first round.

+     -- A note from the future; when we know placements will be unbalanced, we don't need to randomize

 - [ ] Implement the player placement score: At some point the order may be that players that did not get their preference go to the top of the round.